 3. Operating ratio (including depreciation)

 The operating ratio is equal to ‘operating revenues’ divided by ‘operating expenses including deprecation.’
 The operating ratio including depreciation indicates whether operating revenues are sufficient to cover both operations and the necessary reserves that will be used for future capital investments (in the form of depreciation).
 For this indicator, we gathered data on 717 small water systems.
+The average ratio was 1.08.
+The smallest ratio was 0.01 and the largest was 4.84.

 We expect a system with a ratio higher than 1 to collect enough operating revenues to cover both its costs as well as future investments necessary to maintain normal operations.
 However, some experts prefer an operating ratio including depreciation above 1.2, and others recommend a ratio as high as 1.3 depending on necessary reserves.
 We focus on the ratio including depreciation rather than the simple operating ratio in order to account for asset depreciation, which is essential to sustainably maintaining reliable infrastructure.